canonical-ols/conn-check/README.rst

-``conn-check-convert-fw`` is a utility that does just this, it accepts multiple firewall rule YAML files, merges/de-dupes them, and outputs commands for AWS, Openstack Neutron, OpenStack Nova (client), and iptables.
+``conn-check-convert-fw`` is a utility that does just this, it accepts multiple firewall rule YAML files, merges/de-dupes them, and outputs commands for AWS, Openstack Neutron, OpenStack Nova (client), iptables, and ufw (mostly for testing purposes).

 It is designed for this workflow: